P11D Form: What is it and What Is It For?

-In this article, we take a closer look at the P11D form, what you need to include, when you need to file it, and – most important of all – what will happen if you don’t fulfill your P11D duties.
+In this article, we take a closer look at the P11D form, what you need to include when you need to file it, and – most important of all – what will happen if you don’t fulfil your P11D duties.

 What is a P11D?

-The P11D form is used to report Benefits In-Kind, these items or services which you (or your employees) receive from your company in addition to your salary.
+The P11D form is used to report Benefits In-Kind.
+These are items or services which you (or your employees) receive from your company in addition to your salary.
 This can be as private healthcare, interest-free loans (to pay for train season tickets, for example) and company cars.
 The annual P11D form allows you to report these items to HMRC on your annual Self Assessment return.

 As benefits in kind effectively increase your salary, there may be National Insurance Contributions (NICs) to be paid on them.
 It is important to note these contributions will be paid by the company, not the individual.